nhuang29/FastAPIProject/README.md

 **7. Quicker Testing: I had the initial plan of wrapping the application in a docker container to make it easier to run for testers, but I ran out of time.**

+**8. Unit Testing: I had no definitive unit tests, and everything I did was behavior driven.**

+**9. Auto updating on the list for the UI: This would auto update when a lead is "reached out" to.**